Norbury High School for Girls

 Maths Teacher

-• Salary: MPS/UPS Outer London
+• Salary: MPS/UPS - Outer London

-• Start date: Jan 2024
+• Start date: September 2024

 The role is suited to both ECTs and more experienced teachers.
-The ability to teach maths to Key Stage 5 would be advantageous.
+The ability to teach maths to key stage 5 would be advantageous.

 For more information on any of the vacancies above please see the relevant attachment(s) at the bottom of this page.
+Applicants who would like to visit the school or talk to us in advance of applying should contact Debbi McCardie (HR Manager for The Manor Trust) on 020 8679 0062.

 For vacancies at our partner school, Kensington Avenue Primary School, please see The Manor Trust's site.
 Alternatively, visit the Kensington Avenue Primary School vacancies page directly.